makerdao/pe-checklists/spell/spell-reviewer-mainnet-checklist.md

     * [ ] Collateral debt ceiling (`vat.ilk.line`) is set to `0`
     * [ ] Global debt ceiling (`vat.Line`) decreased by the total amount of offboarded ilks
   * 2nd stage collateral offboarding
-    * [ ] All actions from the 1st stage offboarding are previously taken (either in the current or past spells – check the archive)
+    * [ ] All actions from the 1st stage offboarding are previously taken (EITHER in the current or past spells – check the archive)
     * [ ] Collateral liquidation penalty (`chop`) is set to `0` IF requested by governance
     * [ ] Flat keeper incentive (`tip`) is set to `0` IF requested by governance
     * [ ] Relative keeper incentive (`chip`) is set to `0` IF requested by governance